coolsamson7/aspyx/README.md

 # Overview

-Aspyx is a lightweight - still only about 2T LOC- Python library that provides both Dependency Injection (DI) and Aspect-Oriented Programming (AOP) support.
+Aspyx is a lightweight - still only about 2K LOC - Python library that provides both Dependency Injection (DI) and Aspect-Oriented Programming (AOP) support.

 The following DI features are supported
 - constructor and setter injection